Introducing Itachi: A Fully Decentralized Modular Sequencer for Appchain, Starting from Starknet

 We are publishing the source code in two weeks time, by then, developers will be able to try it out and start to add more modules to the sequencer, things like EVM/ZK to wrap up as ZK Layer 2, BitVM/ZK for BTC Layer 2.

-If the Appchain is not your thing, we are launching our zkVM Layer 2 powered by Itachi sequencer, you can deploy your Starknet smart contract smoothly to Reddio zkVM Layer 2 without any modification with the same toolkits, come and try our high performance zkVM Layer 2 powered by Itachi!
+If Appchain is not your thing, we will be launching our zkVM Layer 2 that will be powered by our Itachi sequencer, which will allow you to deploy your Starknet smart contract smoothly to Reddio zkVM Layer 2 without any additional modification.
+Come back and try our high performance zkVM Layer 2 that's powered by Itachi!

 Follow us on twitter to stay tuned with all the updates.